 The majority of damselflies are much smaller and more delicately built than the Anisopteran dragonflies.
 However there are exceptions in the Hong Kong fauna such as Philoganga vetusta, which is a huge and robustly built damselfly of similar dimensions to a medium sized aeshnid dragonfly.
 Structurally, damselflies have a number of differences and are characterised by widely separated eyes, and wings narrow at base with hind wing of similar shape to the forewing and usually held closed together at rest.
-Lestid, Megapodogrionidea and Diphlebiid damselflies are exceptions with most species spreading their wings open at rest.
+Lestid, Philogangid and Rhipidolestes (within the family of Rhipidolestidae) damselflies are exceptions with most species spreading their wings open at rest.
 Zygopteran males have two pairs of both superior and inferior anal appendages whereas Anisopterans have just a single male inferior appendage.
 All female damselflies have well developed ovipositors.
 The larvae possess three, or occasionally two, caudal gills unlike Anisopterans which rely on internal rectal gills.

-Anisoptera have eyes which are not separated except in the Gomphidae family and in this family the eyes are not separated by a space greater than the eyes' own diameter.
+Anisoptera in Hong Kong have eyes which are not separated, except for Chlorogomphidae, Cordulegastridae and Gomphidae in which the eyes are separated by a space less than the eyes' own diameter.
 The wings are usually held horizontally or depressed when at rest and the hind wing is always broader than the forewing near the base.
 The male has just one inferior anal appendage.
 The larvae have internal tracheal gills.

 The local status of the dragonflies of Hong Kong was reviewed in 2015, and the dragonflies are classified into 6 classes, i.e. rare, uncommon, common, abundant, vagrant and historical.
-As at August 2015, there are 8 rare and 24 uncommon species in Hong Kong.
 Habitats of these rare and uncommon dragonfly species are very diverse, including sandy and rocky streams, freshwater ponds, seasonal marshes, reservoirs, freshwater and brackish water marshes and waterfalls.